 2. Move Away From Mom

-On the other hand, some Circle of Moms members suggest it helps if moms not bottle feed their babies, but instead put some distance from their children.
+On the other hand, some readers suggest it helps if moms not bottle feed their babies, but instead put some distance from their children.
 "My pediatrician told me that I need to leave the house and not be anywhere near my daughter when someone tries to give her a bottle," Adisalem C. says.
 Previously, she had always been in the house but in another room, and her 22-month-old wouldn't bottle feed.
 Once she left the house, her husband was successful in getting their daughter to drink from the bottle.

 Shelley H.'s breastfeeding coach made a similar recommendation, advising that the bottle not resemble a breast, and to have daddy or someone else give the bottle instead of mom.
 She also suggested not to repeat your breastfeeding routine (i.e., if you breastfeed in the dark, don't bottle feed that way), Shelley reports.
 Alley C. says the person trying to give the bottle should have baby face away from them and sit up so that it doesn't remind the baby of breastfeeding.

 As long as your pediatrician approves, then some moms recommend adding something to the bottle to make it more palatable.
 For instance, Mallory H. says her 8-month-old refused the bottle until she mixed formula and a baby jar of applesauce in the bottle.
 Marcy C. admits she thinks sugar is a terrible thing, but the only method that helped her son start taking a bottle was to wet the nipple and put a little sugar on it.
 "We tried everything with our son.
 I spent a small fortune on bottles and nearly lost my mind running back and forth to day care while I was working to nurse him," she says.
 "The small amount [of sugar] he received was worth my sanity."